 Getting an ulcerative colitis (UC) diagnosis can be overwhelming, scary, and for some, embarrassing.

-It’s important for someone who’s recently diagnosed to educate themselves about the disease so they’re able to have helpful and informed conversations with their doctor.
+It’s important to be informed about the disease to have helpful and informed conversations with your doctor.

 It can feel very lonely, but you’re far from alone.
 In fact, the online UC community is very active.
 Patient-to-patient support is one of the best ways to navigate living with UC.